nesevis/exhaust/docs/dissertation-comparison.md

 The dissertation's `enumerate` interpreter exhaustively interprets `Pick` to produce all possible values.
 Exhaust takes a different approach to the same goal via **unified ChoiceTree analysis + t-way covering arrays** (`Sources/ExhaustCore/Analysis/`).

-`ChoiceTreeAnalysis` runs the generator through VACTI (`ValueAndChoiceTreeInterpreter`) with `materializePicks = true`, which evaluates the full generator — including all bind chains — and produces a `ChoiceTree` capturing every random decision made during generation.
+`ChoiceTreeAnalysis` runs the generator through the `ValueAndChoiceTreeInterpreter` with `materializePicks = true`, which evaluates the full generator — including all bind chains — and produces a `ChoiceTree` capturing every random decision made during generation.
 The analysis then walks this tree to extract a parameter model:

 - **Finite parameters** — `chooseBits` with explicit ranges ≤256 values, or `pick` between pure branches
 - **Boundary parameters** — `chooseBits` with large ranges, synthesized down to boundary representatives (`{min, min+1, midpoint, max-1, max, 0 if in range}` for integers; special IEEE 754 values for floats)